Cambridge Tree Project

 - 'Leonard Messel' (light pink)

 Culture: Magnolias perform best in deep, free-draining garden soil.
-Additionally, they are best located where there's shade in the afternoon given their stress response to heat.
-We recommend against planting magnolias in recently-developed subdivisions, where poor draining, compacted soils are commonly found.
+Additionally, they're best located where there's shade in the afternoon given their stress response to heat.
+We recommend against planting magnolias in recently-developed subdivisions, where poor draining, compacted clay soils are commonly found.

 Magnolia, Pink Flowering